gregwell/FEM-Temperature-Distribution-Simulation/README.md

 ## Sample problem

-A glass bottle of 40% vodka kept in a refrigerator at 6 degrees was put into a freezer at -32 degrees.
+A glass bottle of 40% vodka kept in a fridge at 6 degrees was put into a freezer at -32 degrees.
 Calculate when the vodka freezes (according to [this article](https://wersjatestowa.eu/w-jakich-temperaturach-zamarza-roztwor-etanolu/), a 40% ethanol solution freezes at -23 degrees).
 Part of the mesh in the center:

 ![images/Untitled%205.png](images/Untitled%205.png)